vatson/rollup-plugin-vuetify/README.md

 - Plugin doesn't allow overwriting the built-in vuetify components with your own (known as [Custom Dynamic imports](https://vuetifyjs.com/ru/customization/a-la-carte#custom-dynamic-imports));
 - All known limitations of the original vuetify-loader (see more here [https://vuetifyjs.com/ru/customization/a-la-carte#limitations](https://vuetifyjs.com/ru/customization/a-la-carte#limitations));
+- Plugin doesn't support the re-exported components from `script` section;

 ## Under The Hood